electron/electron/docs/tutorial/electron-versioning.md

 | Node.js major version updates   | Node.js minor version updates      | Node.js patch version updates |
 | Chromium version updates        |                                    | fix-related chromium patches  |

+For more information, see the [Semantic Versioning 2.0.0](https://semver.org/) spec.

 Note that most Chromium updates will be considered breaking.
 Fixes that can be backported will likely be cherry-picked as patches.

-# Stabilization Branches
+## Stabilization branches

-Stabilization branches are branches that run parallel to master, taking in only cherry-picked commits that are related to security or stability.
-These branches are never merged back to master.
+Stabilization branches are branches that run parallel to `main`, taking in only cherry-picked commits that are related to security or stability.
+These branches are never merged back to `main`.

 ![Stabilization Branches](../images/versioning-sketch-1.png)

 Since Electron 8, stabilization branches are always **major** version lines, and named against the following template `$MAJOR-x-y` e.g. `8-x-y`.
-Prior to that we used **minor** version lines and named them as `$MAJOR-$MINOR-x` e.g. `2-0-x`
+Prior to that we used **minor** version lines and named them as `$MAJOR-$MINOR-x` e.g. `2-0-x`.

-We allow for multiple stabilization branches to exist simultaneously, and intend to support at least two in parallel at all times, backporting security fixes as necessary.
+We allow for multiple stabilization branches to exist simultaneously, one for each supported version.
+For more details on which versions are supported, see our [Electron Release Timelines](./electron-timelines.md) doc.

 ![Multiple Stability Branches](../images/versioning-sketch-2.png)

-Older lines will not be supported by GitHub, but other groups can take ownership and backport stability and security fixes on their own.
+Older lines will not be supported by the Electron project, but other groups can take ownership and backport stability and security fixes on their own.
 We discourage this, but recognize that it makes life easier for many app developers.

-# Beta Releases and Bug Fixes
+## Beta releases and bug fixes

 Developers want to know which releases are _safe_ to use.
 Even seemingly innocent features can introduce regressions in complex applications.
 At the same time, locking to a fixed version is dangerous because you’re ignoring security patches and bug fixes that may have come out since your version.
 Our goal is to allow the following standard semver ranges in `package.json` :